jerrywang1201/RB/README.md

 ⸻

 📦 Installation
-	1. Clone or download the app from rdar://150989161
-	2. Before first launch, run the embedded python3.11.pkg installer (inside /Resources) If Python 3.11 is already installed on your machine, you may skip this step.
+	1. Before first launch, run the embedded python3.11.pkg installer (inside /Resources) If Python 3.11 is already installed on your machine, you may skip this step.
-	3. Launch the app and grant serial port permissions when prompted.
+	2. Launch the app and grant serial port permissions when prompted.

 ⸻